Why is Data science Important in Healthcare?

 Large datasets allow for the discovery of new connections and patterns in healthcare.
 This can lead to groundbreaking discoveries and innovations in the field of medicine.

-In summary, big data is crucial in healthcare because it enhances the quality of care, increases efficiency, reduces costs, contributes to better health outcomes and public health, and has the potential to save lives and transform the entire healthcare sector.
+In summary, Data science is crucial in healthcare because it enhances the quality of care, increases efficiency, reduces costs, contributes to better health outcomes and public health, and has the potential to save lives and transform the entire healthcare sector.